gmp3/feedtrimmer/README.md

-# PodTrimmer
+# FeedTrimmer

-PodTrimmer is a simple web tool to help you pick selected episodes from a podcast RSS feed and generate a trimmed XML file.
+FeedTrimmer is a simple web tool to help you pick selected episodes from a podcast RSS feed and generate a trimmed XML file.

 ## Features